cemkata/contentDelivery/README.md

 - port - changes the server port
 - ip - the ip address where to listen
 - contentFolder - the folder where to save: the exam files/flashcards database/other files accesible via folderTreeView
+- newTab - if the links to the apps will be opened in new page (the home page)
+- showUsers = show the logged users used with ``showUsersComand``
+- showUsersComand = Command line returning the logged users.
+You can add or modify the comands as you wish.
+The script will run the command and return the output
+-- windows - query user
+-- linux - who -l -H

 How to install:
 1. Downaload the sources as zips from here and my 3 other projects here in git hub: [flashcards](https://github.com/cemkata/flashcards/), [folderTreeView](https://github.com/cemkata/folderTreeView/), [simpleQuizEngine](https://github.com/cemkata/simpleQuizEngine/)